McDonald’s Global Customer Privacy Statement Overview

 CCTV is used in McDonald’s restaurants for the following legitimate business interests:

-(ii) To assist in the apprehension of offenders;
+(ii) To assist law enforcement in the prevention, investigation, detection and prosecution of crime;

 (iii) To provide evidence in the event of legal proceedings by or against McDonald’s;